 GSTM1, GSTP1, and GPX1: All genes should be assessed for glutathione levels the master antioxidant system and protection against chemicals and toxins.
 Selenium is the major co-factor of glutathione, and GSTM1 and GSTP1 are connected to the lungs and breasts.

-FUT2: Variants in FUT2 increase the need for prebiotic fiber from a diversity of plants for a healthy microbiome, estrogen levels, and B-vitamin production.
+FUT2: The homozygous genotype for FUT2 increases the need for prebiotic fiber from a diversity of plants for a healthy microbiome, estrogen levels, and B-vitamin production.
 Research has proposed that the microbiome contributes to breast carcinogenesis by modifying systemic estrogen levels.
 Antibiotics destroy the microbiome and chronic use has been correlated with an increased risk of breast cancer.

 Consuming 27 or more different fruits and vegetables per week (reduces risk by 73% for those with BRC1 and BRCA2 mutations).
 Adults in the U.S. consume fruit an average of 1.1 times per day and vegetables 1.6 times a day!